Laboratory of George L. Gerton, Ph.D.

 Other projects in the laboratory focus upon the functions of proteins identified as components of the sperm acrosome.
-Acrosomal matrix protein sp56 is involved in sperm-zona pellucida interactions.
+Acrosomal matrix protein ZP3R is involved in sperm-zona pellucida interactions.
 These studies are leading to a re-evaluation of acrosomal exocytosis.
-A revised paradigm has been developed that describes acrosomal exocytosis as a continuously variable process with functional intermediates rather a two-step, acrosome-intact/acrosome-reacted process.
+A revised paradigm has been developed that describes acrosomal exocytosis as a continuously variable process with functional intermediates rather than a two-step, acrosome-intact/acrosome-reacted process.

 We are also continuing our analysis of the roles of proteins associated with the accessory structures of sperm flagellum.
 These non-axonemal proteins perform novel functions in regulating sperm motility.